Skip to main content

 The statute of limitations for personal injury claims in Arizona is two years from the date of the accident.
 Missing this deadline can forfeit your right to compensation.

-Comparative Negligence Rule
+Comparative Negligence Rule in Arizona

 Arizona follows a comparative negligence rule, meaning your compensation can be reduced if you are found partially at fault for the accident.
-Understanding this rule is crucial for your claim.

 How to File a Slip and Fall Claim?